memon-gulam-45/DDCET-Preparation-Hub-Doc/README.md

 ## ⭐ Support

 If you found this project useful:
-- ⭐ Star the repository
+- ⭐ Star the repo
-- 🔗 Share with others preparing for DDCET
+- 📢 Share with others
+- 🤝 Reach out for collaboration

 ---